 Pour des informations en français, veuillez consulter le site:

-The French International Postgraduate Internship Program (V.I.E) was established by the Law of March 14th, 2OOO and the decrees for its implementation on November 3Oth 2OOO.
-This program aims to reinforce the international development of French companies while offering dynamic young graduates an opportunity to benefit from a formative experience abroad.
+The V.I.E.
+Program aims to reinforce the international development of French companies while offering dynamic young graduates an opportunity to benefit from a formative experience abroad.

-UBIFRANCE, the French agency for international business development, is appointed by the French Ministry of Foreign Trade to manage the V.I.E.
+Business France, the French agency for international business development, has been appointed by the French Ministry of Foreign Affairs to manage the V.I.E.
 Program.
 Since its inception in 2000 by the French Government, more than 57 000 V.I.Es have been hired in more than 6 000 French companies worldwide.

-The V.I.E Program enables French companies to send a young person between 18 and 28 years of age on an assignment abroad for a flexible period of 6 to 24 months, which can be renewed once within the 24 month period*.
+The V.I.E.
+Program enables French companies to send a young person between 18 and 28 years of age on an assignment abroad for a flexible period ranging from 6 to 18 months, which can be renewed once within the 18 months limit.

-It is open to young French candidates, of all educational backgrounds, who have fulfilled their national service obligations, as well as to young people from the European Economic Area meeting the same conditions.
+It is open to French candidates, as well as to people from the European Economic Area (EEA), of all educational backgrounds.

 V.I.Es coming to the U.S. must be eligible for a J-1 visa in the ‘intern’ or ‘trainee‘ category.
-The J-1 visa must be used for eligible training or internship programs only and not for ‘work‘.
-The duration of the assignment is limited to 12 or 18 months according to the J-1 visa regulations.
+The duration of the assignment is limited to 18 months according to the J-1 visa regulations.
 The V.I.E. application must be sent to the company in France, which is the only office authorized to set up a contract with Business France.
 The hosting company in the U.S is in charge of the visa procedure.